ckan/ckan/doc/maintaining/installing/postgres.rst

     ``listen_addresses = 'localhost,192.168.1.21'``

-    Add a line similar to the line below to the bottom of `pg_hba.conf` to allow the machine running Apache to connect to PostgreSQL.
+    Add a line similar to the line below to the bottom of `pg_hba.conf` to allow the machine running the web server to connect to PostgreSQL.
 Please change the IP address as desired according to your network settings.

     ``host    all             all             192.168.1.22/32                 md5``